Contact us today

 Today you explore Genovesa: one of the most remote and least visited islands and therefore home to abundant birdlife.
 This morning, follow a 1.5km trail over volcanic rock to El Barranco.
 See red-footed booby and petrel nests, and masked boobies.
 During the “panga rides” along the cliffs, fur sea lions and several species of seabirds can be seen.
 This afternoon you land at Darwin Bay which is the largest tropical seabird colony on the planet, populated by frigate birds, red-footed boobies, Darwin’s finches, doves, mocking birds and Nazca boobies.

 On the east end of Santa Cruz island, Plazas is home to a substantial iguana population, including the fascinating hybrid variety, literally a cross between a land and a marine iguana.
 Swallow tailed gulls can be seen nesting in the rugged cliffs, along with plentiful other seabirds.
-This afternoon, enjoy watching the sea lion colonies around Santa Fé island - you can snorkel amongst them if you'd like to.
+This afternoon, enjoy watching the sea lion colonies around Santa Fé island.
+(Please note that due to shark research taking place there will be no snorkeling here until March 2019)

 This morning, in Cerro Colorado on San Cristobal island, visit the Jacinto Gordillo Breeding Centre, where turtles are protected and bred in captivity.
 This afternoon, visit the San Cristobal Interpretation Centre, the oldest museum of Natural History in the archipelago, with lovely gardens and sea views.